Pet Safe Ice Melt and Other Winter Hazards for Pets Is Really Safe?

 Crystalline Amides

-ice melts are not completely safe.
-Of course, they are safer than standard ice melts but pet-safe ice melts are not without risk.
+Even the best pet-friendly ice melters are not completely safe.
+Of course, they are safer than standard ice melts and road salts but pet-safe ice melts are not without risk.

-Exposure to the pet’s skin can still lead to chemical burns and irritation, and some ice melts are toxic when ingested.
+Exposure to the pet's skin can still cause chemical burns and irritation, and some ice melts are toxic when ingested.

 Dog Ingestion of Ice Melt